-- Currently, there are 102 rural incentive program recipients practicing under obligation in Nebraska. - In small town and rural areas, approximately 40% of family medicine providers have participated in incentive programs.
+- Currently, there are 192 rural incentive program recipients practicing under obligation in Nebraska. - In small town and rural areas, approximately 40% of family medicine providers have participated in incentive programs.
 Economic analysis based on years worked shows a significant economic benefit associated with these healthcare providers.
-This benefit far outweighs the financial investment in the incentive programs.
+This benefit far outweighs the financial investment in the incentive programs1.
 See page 9 for an illustration of overall economic impact. - According to studies on the economic impact of rural health care, "One primary care physician in a rural community creates 23 jobs annually.
-On average, 14 percent of total employment in rural communities is attributed to the health sector."2 - The rural health incentive programs currently impact over 900,000 people3 living in Nebraska in underserved areas by providing them access to health care professionals. - The Rural Health Systems and Professional Incentive Act, passed in 1991, created the Rural Health Advisory Commission, the Nebraska Rural Health Student Loan Program and the Nebraska Loan Repayment Program. - The Nebraska Loan Repayment Program assists rural communities in recruiting and retaining primary care health professionals by offering state matching funds for repayment of health professionals' government or commercial educational debt.
-This program has a 93 percent success rate. - The Nebraska Rural Health Student Loan Program has provided forgivable student loans to Nebraska medical, dental, physician assistant, and graduate-level mental health students who agreed to practice an approved specialty in a state-designated shortage area. - The thirteen (13) members of the Rural Health Advisory Commission are appointed by the Governor and confirmed by the Legislature.
+On average, 14 percent of total employment in rural communities is attributed to the health sector." - The rural health incentive programs currently impact over 900,000 people3 living in Nebraska in underserved areas by providing them access to health care professionals. - The Rural Health Systems and Professional Incentive Act, passed in 1991, created the Rural Health Advisory Commission, the Nebraska Rural Health Student Loan Program and the Nebraska Loan Repayment Program. - The Nebraska Loan Repayment Program assists rural communities in recruiting and retaining primary care health professionals by offering state matching funds for repayment of health professionals' government or commercial educational debt.
+This program has a 92 percent success rate. - The Nebraska Rural Health Student Loan Program has provided forgivable student loans to Nebraska medical, dental, physician assistant, and graduate-level mental health students who agreed to practice an approved specialty in a state-designated shortage area. - The thirteen (13) members of the Rural Health Advisory Commission are appointed by the Governor and confirmed by the Legislature.
 The Commission's statutory duties include, but are not limited to, establishing state-designated shortage areas, awarding rural student loans and loan repayment to eligible health professionals, and preparing recommendations to the appropriate bodies to alleviate problems in the delivery of health care in rural Nebraska.

-Pedley, Andrew J. "Analyzing the Impact of Incentive Programs on Retention of Family Practice Providers in Rural Nebraska," University of Nebraska-Lincoln, http://dhhs.ne.gov/publichealth/RuralHealth/Documents/Analyzing the Impact of Incentive Programs on Retention.pdf, July 2018.
+Pedley, Andrew J. "Analyzing the Impact of Incentive Programs on Retention of Family Practice Providers in Rural Nebraska," University of Nebraska-Lincoln, https://dhhs.ne.gov/RH%20Documents/Analyzing%20the%20Impact%20of%20Incentive%20 Programs%20on%20Retention.pdf#search=pedley, July 2018.